ejlchappin/MidiSetlistController/README.md

 The *measure* is purely for the user, to indicate where this setlist item is activated.

 The *preset* switches a preset that is self-contained, that is, you can switch from any position to another preset and no history of other codes matter.
+When there is a preset, no incremental changes are read.
+The rest of the line is reserved for listing the patch sounds that are configured in this preset.
+This enables the applicaiton to display the current sounds also when incremental changes are made later.
+In my example, 15 sounds can be configured the 16th channel is reserved for the navigation pedal.

 The *incremental changes* are a comma-separated list of changes within the current preset.
 Each change is sent seperately to the midi device.
 When moving up and down the setlist within a preset, incremental changes (or their reverse) are executed, and the preset is not reset.